Career

 1979—1984 | Astronomy / Physics B.Sc. student, U. of Arizona

-My degrees come from the University of Arizona (B.Sc., Physics / Astronomy, 1984) and the University of Michigan (Ph.D., Astronomy, 1991).
+I completed my professional training at the University of Arizona (B.Sc., Physics / Astronomy, 1979–1984) and the University of Michigan (Ph.D., Astronomy, 1984–1991).